Lowest Mortgage Rate in Canada. Starting from 2.49%

 What could keep rates from hitting rock bottom this time around?

-• BoC is cautious to avoid re-igniting demand too soon.
+• BoC will be cautious of re-igniting demand too soon.

-• Canadian companies may find new national and international trade markets to replace lost U.S. business.
+• New national and international trade markets may help replace lost U.S. business.

-• National infrastructure projects and reduced inter-provincial tariffs may help buffer the economic blow.
+• National infrastructure projects and reduced inter-provincial tariffs could spur growth.

 • Canada's population gain is slowing, which may help moderate the labour market strain.